|Nutrition Facts (per serving)|

-Place a silicone mat on top of a cookie sheet or baking pan, or line it with tin foil and spray it with nonstick cooking spray.
+Place a silicone mat on top of a cookie sheet or baking pan, or line it with aluminum foil and spray it with nonstick cooking spray.
 Set the baking sheet aside.

 In a medium nonstick saucepan, combine the water and sugar and place the pan over medium-high heat.
 Stir until the sugar dissolves, then bring the mixture to a boil.

 Once the sugar syrup is boiling, add the almonds and reduce the heat to medium.
 Stir frequently until the sugar crystallizes around the almonds—this should take about 5 to 8 minutes.

 Once the sugar is caramelized and completely liquid, pour the almond mixture out onto the prepared baking sheet.
 Use a fork to separate the nuts while the sugar is still liquid.